-Canine Hip Dysplasia
+Hip Dysplasia

 What Is Hip Dysplasia In Canines?

-Have you noticed your pup not being able to get up as easily from lying down?
-Do they seem stiff in the hips or seem to be losing muscle mass?
+Have you noticed your pup not being able to easily get up from lying down?
+Do they seem stiff in the hips or appear to be losing muscle mass?
 Or maybe they don’t want to participate in activities they once enjoyed doing with you?
 Canine hip dysplasia may be to blame.
+But don’t worry, this doesn’t mean your dog has to have a hard time getting around!
+At Alpha Animal Rehab & Fitness in West Caldwell, we help dogs manage hip dysplasia every day.

-This often results in abnormal changes to the soft tissues and musculature of the back legs as they struggle to stabilize the joint without the proper support from the bony structures mentioned above.
+Canine hip dysplasia, or CHD, is defined by the lack of coverage of the femoral head (upper thigh bone) into the socket (part of the pelvis).
+This lack of coverage often results in abnormal changes to the soft tissues and musculature of the back legs as they struggle to stabilize the joint without the proper support from the bony structures mentioned above.
 Over time, abnormal hip joint movement causes arthritis to develop, leading to further issues.

 What Breeds Get Hip Dysplasia?

-Newfoundlands, Rottweilers, German Shepherds, Bulldogs, Saint Bernards, Neapolitan Mastiffs, Pugs, and Retrievers are known for a high rate of HD even with concerted efforts to eliminate this orthopedic condition through selective breeding.
+Hip dysplasia is an inherited condition and remains at a very high prevalence in certain dog breeds, especially large breeds, although small dogs are certainly not exempt.
+Newfoundlands, Rottweilers, German Shepherds, Bulldogs, Saint Bernards, Neapolitan Mastiffs, Pugs, and Retrievers are known for a high incidence of hip dysplasia, despite concerted efforts to eliminate this orthopedic condition through selective breeding.

 Signs and Symptoms of Hip Dysplasia